bianco-e/combine-and-survive/readme.md

 # Combine & Survive
+## Strategy game

 ### Tech:
 * Vanilla JS
 * HTML
 * CSS

+### How to play:
+The goal is to reach the greatest number of discoveries by dragging and dropping cards
+- Only 2 cards can be combined at a time in this edition
+- Some cards can be combined themselves

+ENJOY!

 ### TODO:
-* Add game instructions
+* Languages support
+* Deploy to Vercel
-* Add water functionality to reduce health - boiled water should not
+* Add visual effect when health decreases
 * Update readme
-* Improve style (Toaster)
+* Improve style (Toaster, Won/Lost modals)
-* Animation when user won/lost
+* Split CSS files
-* Improve images size
+* Optimize card images
-* Languages support
 * Combine more than 2 cards

 ### POSSIBLE COMBINATIONS TO ADD:
 * Clothes on Person = Dressed Person
-* Seeds on Dirt = Plant